VeryGoodOpenSource/dart_frog/docs/docs/deploy/aws-app-runner.md

 ### 3. Push the image to ECR

-Now that you have the image on your computer, you can push it to ECR
+Now that you have the image on your computer, you can push it to ECR:

 ```bash
 docker push [AWS_ACCOUNT_ID].dkr.ecr.[REGION].amazonaws.com/[REPOSITORY_NAME]:[IMAGE_TAG]